vyomaaverse/Valorant-Stats-Tracker/readme.md

 - Works on following games:
   - Valorant,
   - Apex Legends,
-  - League of Legends
+  - Fortnite,
-  - Fortnite and,
+  - League of Legends and,
   - CS: GO
 - Track top region wise ratings as well as Guild ratings.